dp-team/creationaldesignpatterns/README.md

 # Creational Design Patterns Demo
-This repo contains demo codes for creational design patterns using as an example a fictitious virtual cafe named "the design-pattern cafe".
+This repo contains demo codes for creational design patterns using, as an example a fictitious virtual cafe named "the design-pattern cafe".

 We came up with this example to better illustrate the design patterns.
-For each pattern, we have devised a problem-scenario in the virtual cafe, that could potentially be solved with the pattern.
+For each pattern, we have devised a problem-scenario that could potentially be solved with the pattern.

 ## Factory Method Pattern
 **Scenario:** The design-pattern cafe is growing popular